Friday, May 13, 2016

 North Beach - Playa Norte L. Lock photo

-It’s May in paradise and surprisingly there is still lots happening on the island, just at a slower pace.
+It’s May in paradise, and surprisingly, there is still a lot happening on the island, just at a slower pace.

-The weather is consistently warm, light winds and seldom any rain.
+The weather is consistently warm, with light winds and seldom any rain.

-In a few days’ time the Whale Shark season officially opens, allowing access to these beautiful forty-foot creatures as they leisurely swim and feed.
+In a few days, the whale shark season officially opens, allowing access to these beautiful forty-foot creatures as they leisurely swim and feed.

-Misnamed, Whale Sharks are neither whales nor sharks, but fish with ginormous mouths.
-They are filter feeders - sucking in a mix of macro-algae, plankton, krill, crab larvae, and small squid, then expelling the water through their gills, trapping the food against their scale-like dentils.
+Whale sharks are slow-moving filter feeders in the carpet shark family.
+They suck in a mix of macro-algae, plankton, krill, crab larvae, and small squid, then expel the water through their gills, trapping the food against their scale-like dentils.

 Sea Turtles mating at Punta Sur L.Lock